kubernetes-retired/kubefed/docs/development.md

 # Development Guide

-If you would like to contribute to the federation v2 project, this guide will help you get started.
+If you would like to contribute to the kubefed project, this guide will help you get started.

 ## Prerequisites